Ōkami: Development

 Ōkami resulted from the combined ideas of Clover Studio.
-The game was originally built around "depict[ing] a lot of nature", but had no central concept or theme, according to lead designer Hideki Kamiya.
-Kamiya created a minute-long demonstration movie showing a wolf running about a forest, with flowers blossoming in its wake, but still lacking any gameplay.
+The idea originated from lead designer Hideki Kamiya while he was developing Viewtiful Joe for Capcom.
+He had seen the new photo realistic game engine being developed for the Resident Evil remake for the GameCube, and wanted to make a game using that engine, but with a more light-hearted theme centered on the concept of healing, and "depict[ing] a lot of nature".
+Kamiya created a minute-long demonstration movie using this engine, showing a wolf running about a forest, with flowers blossoming in its wake, but still lacking any gameplay.
 Kamiya and other members of the team introduced ideas around the nature aspect and eventually led to the game's initial prototype, which Kamiya admitted was "incredibly boring to play".

-Kamiya suggested that he allowed so many ideas from the team that resulted in the development moving off-target, including creating more of a simulation.
+While the team successfully used the photorealistic engine to produce initial prototypes, the performance on the target platform, the PlayStation 2, was not great.
+Further, Kamiya suggested that he allowed so many ideas from the team that resulted in the development moving off-target, including creating more of a simulation.
 Eventually, they settled onto the gameplay found in the final product.

-The art in Ōkami is highly inspired by Japanese watercolor and wood carving art of the Ukiyo-e style, such as the work of Hokusai. Ōkami was originally planned to be rendered in a more photorealistic 3D style, but Clover Studio determined that the more colorful sumi-e style allowed them to better convey Amaterasu's association with nature and the task of restoring it.
-The change was influenced by limitations in the PS2 hardware to render the photorealistic 3D graphics.
-As a result of the switch to the watercolor style, the idea of the Celestial Brush came about.
+While the team tried to optimize the game engine, character designer Kenichiro Yoshimura drew the wolf character using a brush, which inspired Kamiya and other leads to adopt the Ukiyo-e and sumi-e style, both Japanese watercolor and wood carving techniques used in notable works such as those of Hokusai, and which better conveyed the connection of restoring nature, while also resolving the performance issues.
+Over a three-day period, the game's leads re-evaluated the game's approach around this new art style, which also included the concept of the Celestial Brush.
 Atsushi Inaba, CEO of Clover, noted that "once we fixed ourselves on a graphical style and got down to the brushwork, we thought 'Wouldn't it be great if we could somehow get the player involved and participate in this artwork instead of just watching it?'
 That's how the idea of the Celestial Brush was born".
 Original concepts for enemies included the use of dinosaurs, but the designs settled onto more demonic characters.